smfactor/smfactor.github.io/index.md

   - "/assets/img/big-imgs/JWSTDI.png" : "HIP 65426 b, Credit: NASA/ESA/CSA, A. Carter (UCSC), the ERS 1386 team, and A. Pagan (STScI)"
 ---

 I am a postdoctoral fellow in the Astronomy department at The University of Texas at Austin.
-I work with Professor Adam Kraus on direct imaging of brown dwarfs and extrasolar planets using a novel image analysis technique and the Hubble Space Telescope and JWST.
+I work with Professor Adam Kraus on direct imaging of brown dwarfs and extrasolar planets using a novel image analysis technique called kernel-phase interferometry.
+I apply this technique to imaging from the Hubble Space Telescope and JWST to detect companions to low mass stars at separations below the classical diffraction limit.

 I recently received my Ph.D. in astronomy from The University of Texas at Austinin 2023.
 Previously, I received my B.A. in physics and computer science from Wesleyan University in 2014 and my M.A. in astronomy in 2015 as part of Wesleyan's 5 year combined BA/MA program.